Harshshah1106/DEmo/README.md

 # DEmo
-just a student trying to learn  git&amp;github
+just a student trying to learn  git&amp;github.